jerpowel321/unit-4-game/README.md

-# Diamonds :diamonds: Collector Game
+# Diamonds :gem: Collector Game

 ### Welcome to the diamonds collector game!
 Here, the goal of the game is to get your score to match the target score.